quicwg/base-drafts/draft-ietf-quic-recovery.md

 ### The Minimum Congestion Window is Two Packets

 TCP uses a minimum congestion window of one packet.
-However, loss of a single packet sent with that window limits the sender to waiting for a PTO ({{pto}}) to recover from that loss, which can be a substantial period of time.
+However, loss of a single packet sent with that window causes the sender to waiting for a PTO ({{pto}}) to recover from that loss, which is much longer than a round trip.
-Sending a single data packet also increases the chances of incurring additional latency when a receiver delays its acknowledgement.
+Sending a single ack-eliciting packet also increases the chances of incurring additional latency when a receiver delays its acknowledgement.

 QUIC therefore recommends that the minimum congestion window be two